iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 This is the __linked formulation__ for the expected value of an optimal value function.
 Since it is a huge non-convex program, rest assured that it can be slow as hell to solve.
-Nevertheless, one can use this formulation's dual to calculate the tightest cut possible for $\E{Q}, i.e., any standard method for tight cuts will return a multiplier $\lambda$ satisfying[^lagrangian]
+Nevertheless, one can use this formulation's dual to calculate the tightest cut possible for $\E{Q}$, i.e., any standard method for tight cuts will return a multiplier $\lambda$ satisfying[^lagrangian]

 $$ \E{Q}(x) \ge \widecheck{\E{Q}}(x_0) + \inner<\lambda, x - x_0>.$$